 Meetings of the Habitat Working Group on Offshore Wind Energy are ad hoc, generally convened quarterly or at certain benchmark points in the wind energy commercial leasing process.

-The next meeting of the Habitat Working Group on Offshore Wind Energy has not been scheduled.
+Information on the next meeting of the Habitat Working Group on Offshore Wind Energy will be shared here when available.

 Past meetings of the Habitat Working Group have included the following dates and agendas (if available).